9Quid/WindowsServer2022-Lab/03-DNS-and-DHCP-Configuration/README.md

 **The image above shows the newly assigned IP to the client by the Dhcp server.**

-- I made sure the name resolution worked using nslookup 9quid.local.
+I made sure the name resolution worked using `nslookup 9quid.local`.

 ![alt text](screenshots/13.nslookup-command.png)